probmods/dippl/chapters/03-enumeration.md

 First, we had to wrap the primitive function `sample` such that it takes a continuation.
 The same kind of wrapping can be applied to all functions that are defined outside of the code we are transforming.

-Second, the sequence of definition statements was sequentialized in in a way similar to how we transformed function applications above: We evaluate the (cps-ed) version of the first statement and pass the result to a continuation function that then evaluates the (cps-ed) version of the second statement, which then calls the (cps-ed) version of the third statement.
+Second, the sequence of definition statements was sequentialized in a way similar to how we transformed function applications above: We evaluate the (cps-ed) version of the first statement and pass the result to a continuation function that then evaluates the (cps-ed) version of the second statement, which then calls the (cps-ed) version of the third statement.
 When `a`, `b`, and `c` are all evaluated, we can pass `a + b + c` to the global continuation function `k`.

 ## Coroutines: functions that receive continuations

 Now we'll re-write the code above so that the `sample` function gets the continuation of the point where it is called, and keeps going by calling this continuation (perhaps several times), rather than by returning in the usual way.
 This pattern: a function that receives the continuation (often called a 'callback') from the main computation and returns only by calling the continuation is called a *coroutine*.
-(The above definition of `cpsBinomial`, using `_sample` again to avoid conflict with built ins, is above the fold.)
+(The above definition of `cpsBinomial`, using `_sample` again to avoid conflict with built-ins, is above the fold.)

 ~~~
 // language: javascript